amesar/mlflow-pluggable-scoring-server/README.md

 This pluggable scoring server is an exploratory POC that provides the ability to plug in custom request or response payloads.
 It addresses the need to submit an image for scoring.

+## Limitations

-Ideally, once this POC pluggable logic is finalized, it could be merged into the MLflow code base.
+* Ideally, once this POC pluggable logic is finalized, it could/should be merged into the MLflow code base.
+* The installation of packages is rudimentary since they are installed in the current virtual environment.
+The correct solution is to create a virtual environment on the fly like the MLflow scoring server does.
+* Docker image: TODO.

 ## Sample plugins